Zayuz/EosNotes/content/The Party/Lithiel.md

 Oris knows how the gods became gods.

-The other three duskborn are Zazikel, Dumat, and Andoral.

 Are the duskborn making the shadows?
 No, but they are related.
 We believe the shadows to be manifestations of magic itself that are undoubtedly connected to the high ones.
 Duskborn are magically overexposed, maybe connected if magic comes from the high ones.
 (Malphas)

 What is below bral?
 Malphas does not know, he has never been.